• Skip to main content

 See also these other easy, delicious soup recipes!

-Top down view of mulligatawny soup in bowl and saucepan with small bowl of yogurt with spoon on oven tray.
+Top down view of chicken mulligatawny soup in white bowl with spoon.

 Print Pin Rate